-For some of us the dream move is to somewhere more low-key and relaxing, for others it’s somewhere more exciting, a big glamourous city.
+For some of us the dream of moving abroad is to go somewhere more low-key and relaxing.
+For others it’s somewhere more exciting, a big glamourous city.

 So why is it you secretly feel so glum now it’s finally happening?
 Or lonely and let down if the move abroad has already happened?
 And what can you do about it?

 Moving abroad feeds into a fantasy that most of us have – the fantasy of escaping.
 Escaping our jobs, our boredom, escaping the city we live in that costs too much.
 Perhaps escaping our marriages that have lost their spark, or our family and the secret disappointments in us we are sure they harbour.